Use Your Illusion I

 Use Your Illusion I is the third studio album by American hard rock band Guns N' Roses, released by Geffen Records on September 17, 1991, the same day as its counterpart Use Your Illusion II.
 It was the band's first album with keyboardist Dizzy Reed, and drummer Matt Sorum, who replaced Steven Adler following Adler's departure in 1990, shortly after playing on "Civil War", which appears on Use Your Illusion II.
 The supporting tour for the albums, the Use Your Illusion Tour, began in May 1991, four months before the release of the albums due to delays in getting the albums out.

 The album debuted at No. 2 on the Billboard 200, selling 685,000 copies in its first week, behind Use Your Illusion IIs first-week sales of 770,000.
 Use Your Illusion I has sold 5,502,000 units in the United States as of 2010, according to Nielsen SoundScan.
 Each of the Use Your Illusion albums have been certified 7× Platinum by the Recording Industry Association of America (RIAA).
-The album was nominated for a Grammy Award in 1992.
+The album was nominated for a Grammy Award for Best Hard Rock Performance in 1992, and its single "Live and Let Die" was nominated in the same category the next year.